anilabraham-IT/IntuneEDU/IntuneEDU/how-should-i-enroll-devices.md

 ## Allow users to enroll their own devices
 Allow trusted users to enroll their own devices.
 These users are able to automatically join their devices to Azure AD.

 ## Next steps
-See the Store documentation to [download the **Set Up School PCs** app] (https://www.microsoft.com/store/p/set-up-school-pcs/9nblggh4ls40) from the Microsoft Store.
-Find out more [about setting up Windows devices in schools](https://docs.microsoft.com/education/windows/set-up-windows-10) from the Windows Education documentation.

 Ready to enroll your devices?
 Learn how to add [iOS](add-devices-ios-edu.md) and [Windows 10](add-devices-windows.md) devices under Intune for Education management.

+* See the Store documentation to [download the **Set Up School PCs** app](https://www.microsoft.com/store/p/set-up-school-pcs/9nblggh4ls40) from the Microsoft Store.
+* Find out more [about setting up Windows devices in schools](https://docs.microsoft.com/education/windows/set-up-windows-10) from the Microsoft Education > Windows documentation.